 Online payment platforms vary greatly from site to site, but we came up with a few tips to help ensure your safety when transferring money for a donation.

-Make sure you are on a secure website.
-Some browsers indicate a secure website with a small lock symbol near the URL, and some do not, but either way secure sites are identified as “https://” before the website URL.
+Make sure you're on a secure website.
+Some browsers indicate a secure website with a small lock symbol near the URL, and some don't, but either way secure sites are identified as “https://” before the website URL.
 Secure websites encrypt your data on their site, which further protects your information against cybercrime.

 Consider paying by credit card, not debit card.
 Credit cards often have different liability standards than debit cards.
-If your personal information is stolen, you could be more protected by paying with a credit card than a debit card.
+If your personal information is stolen, using a credit card may offer some additional protection compared to using a debit card.
 Scammers will often prompt you to donate by a gift card or money wire.
 Be skeptical if a charity or nonprofit asks for payment in either of these 2 forms.

 Keep good records.
-Once you have donated, keep a copy of the confirmation screen and any emailed or mailed confirmation you receive for your donation.
-If you do not receive any confirmation, call the charity or nonprofit to inquire.
-It can be wise to keep both a digital and paper copy of any donation confirmation or receipts for your records, and for when you are doing your taxes, if it applies.
+Once you've donated, keep a copy of the confirmation screen and any emailed or mailed confirmation you receive for your donation.
+If you don't receive any confirmation, call the charity or nonprofit to inquire.
+It can be wise to keep both a digital and paper copy of any donation confirmation or receipts for your records, and for when you're doing your taxes, if it applies.
+Note: For donations of $250 or more, the IRS specifies that you must obtain "contemporaneous written acknowledgment" of the contribution, meaning it must be received no later than the date you file your taxes for the year the contribution was made.

 Protect your digital footprint

 Also, be mindful of vendors and third-party payment companies within a nonprofit's website that may have different privacy policies than the nonprofit itself.
-Be especially careful with links to websites from pop-ups, social media, or email, particularly when they directly prompt you to enter personal information.
+Be especially careful with links to payment sites from pop-ups, social media, or email, particularly when they directly prompt you to enter personal information.

-Finally, remember when in doubt, it is always a good idea to take a second look to make sure that where you are donating is legitimate, and not a scam.
+Finally, remember when in doubt, it's always a good idea to double-check that where you're donating is legitimate, and not a scam.
 To help make the most of your money when donating, consider visiting Fidelity Charitable.